jeremyHixon/rwp-creator-suite/docs/consent-management-user-value-delivery.md

 6. **Comprehensive documentation** for developers and compliance teams
 7. **Testing framework** for ongoing compliance validation

-This phase transforms the consent system into an enterprise-grade privacy management platform that can scale with business growth while maintaining compliance across multiple jurisdictions and service integrations.
+This user value delivery system transforms the consent system into an enterprise-grade privacy management platform that can scale with business growth while maintaining compliance across multiple jurisdictions and service integrations.